Anthropology Department Resources

 IEMA with its departments of anthropology and classics is housed in the Ellicott Complex at UB North Campus which can be see on our homepage in the background (foreground outdoor Greek-style amphitheater at Baird Point which is located on the southern shore of Lake LaSalle at UB North Campus).

 Chronika – A publication by IEMA graduate students for graduate students in anthropology, classics and visual studies.
 This publication presents an opportunity for IEMA graduate students to publish short pieces on research they are conducting, as well as conferences, workshops and other activities they have attended relevant to the pursuit of European and Mediterranean archaeology.

-UB Archaeological Survey - A not-for-profit research, contracting and applied archaeology institut ion within the Department of Anthropology at the State University of New York at Buffalo.
-It has been engaged in Cultural Resource Managment (CRM) projects for over 30 years.
+UB Archaeological Survey – A not-for-profit research, contracting and applied archaeology institution within the Department of Anthropology at the State University of New York at Buffalo.
+It has been engaged in Cultural Resource Management (CRM) projects for over 30 years.

 Primate Skeletal Collection – This large collection consists of hundreds of complete macaque monkey skeletons that are available for research projects.

 Macaque Fetal Collection – This unique collection consists of over 200, known-aged macaque fetuses along with their associated radiographs.